ch3n9w/dev/README.md

 ### lf

 1. integrate with fzf, you can press `f` to fuzzy search files and directories from pwd
+2. since lf use `rifle` to open file in my config, ranger is still needed.

 ## Other